laravel-ja/ja-docs-12.x/original-en/events.md

 <a name="specifying-queued-listener-backoff"></a>
 #### Specifying Queued Listener Backoff

-If you would like to configure how many seconds Laravel should wait before retrying a listener that has encountered an exception, you may do so by defining a `$backoff` property on your listener class:
+If you would like to configure how many seconds Laravel should wait before retrying a listener that has encountered an exception, you may do so by defining a `backoff` property on your listener class:

 ```php
 /**